 Personal Check or Money Order

 Please complete and submit Form IN-114, Individual Income Estimated Tax Payment Voucher with your payment.
-Payments submitted without a voucher may be lost or misdirected which can result in late payment penalties.
+Payments submitted without a voucher may be lost or misdirected which may result in late payment penalties.
+Submit your payment by mail.